saltstack/salt/CONTRIBUTING.rst

    python -m nox -e 'docs-html(compress=False, clean=False)'; cd doc/_build/html; python -m webbrowser http://localhost:8000/contents.html; python -m http.server

-The first time this will take a while because there are a *lot* of modules.
+The first time you build the docs, it will take a while because there are a *lot* of modules.
 Maybe you should go grab some dessert if you already finished that sandwich.
-But once Sphinx is done building the docs, python should launch your default browser with the URL http://localhost:8000/contents.html.
+But once nox and Sphinx are done building the docs, python should launch your default browser with the URL http://localhost:8000/contents.html.
 Now you can navigate to your docs and ensure your changes exist.
 If you make changes, you can simply run